All Episodes

 Sounds like a vacation to me.

-That was not exactly a rec reprimand.
+That was not exactly a reprimand.

-I was a little mad at you last week because of comments that I read you had said about uh Jeff Sessions.
+I was a little mad at you last week because of comments that I read you had said about Jeff Sessions.

-I I understand he wants to avoid any appearance of impropriety, but if Loretta Lynch can meet on a tarmac days before she's making a decision on Hillary Clinton where I know she committed felonies.
+But if Loretta Lynch can meet on a tarmac days before she's making a decision on Hillary Clinton, where I know she committed felonies, is there any doubt in your mind she committed felonies?

 Isn't it illegal to mishandle classified information?